 - Heart shaped: needs no explanation!
 The heart shape is a universal symbol of love, making this modified brilliant particularly romantic – however, it’s much harder to see the heart shape in a smaller diamond, so bear this in mind when making your selection.

 - Trillion: Triangular shaped diamonds, more commonly used as accents, but which make a striking solitaire.
 They do need extra care and cleaning, however.

-- Asscher: Currently popular with celebrities, the Asscher cut is similar to the emerald cut, with cropped corners and stepped sides, but is a square shape instead of a rectangle.
+- Asscher: The Asscher cut is similar to the emerald cut, with cropped corners and stepped sides, but is a square shape instead of a rectangle.

 And just because we love you, we’ve made you a pinnable graphic to keep all this info handy when you go shopping!